About Mohs Surgery

 The surgical procedure alone takes only 10-15 minutes.
 However, it takes a minimum of 1-2 hours to prepare and examine the slide for each layer.
-If you are being treated for melanoma, we use a state-of-the-art MART-1 immunostain which usually take longer to process.
+If you are being treated for melanoma, we use a state-of-the-art MART-1 immunostain which takes longer to process, up to 4 hours.
 Several stages may be required to completely remove every cancer cell.
 You will be asked to wait in the waiting room between stages.
 Although there is no way to tell how many stages will be necessary, most skin cancers are removed in three stages or less.

 The most difficult part of the procedure may be waiting for the results.
 Since we do not know in advance how much time is necessary to completely remove your skin cancer, we ask that you make no other commitments the day of your surgery.
 After your skin cancer is completely removed, the open area of skin may be closed with stitches.
 This will be done in our outpatient surgical facility the same day or the following day.

 Complications after Mohs surgery are rare, but may include a chance of bleeding or infection.
 For any complications or questions after surgery, please review the written instructions we will provide on the day of surgery.